Chalarangelo/30-seconds-of-code/README.md

 Redirects the page to HTTPS if its currently in HTTP.
 Also, pressing the back button doesn't take it back to the HTTP page as its replaced in the history.

 Use `location.protocol` to get the protocol currently being used.
 If it's not HTTPS, use `location.replace()` to replace the existing page with the HTTPS version of the page.
-Use `location.href` to get the full address, split it with `String.split()` and remove the protocol part of the URL.
+Use `location.href` to get the full address, split it with `String.prototype.split()` and remove the protocol part of the URL.

 ```js
 const httpsRedirect = () => {